microsoft/vscode-jupyter/README.md

 A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) that provides basic notebook support for [language kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) that are supported in [Jupyter Notebooks](https://jupyter.org/) today.
 Many language kernels will work with no modification.
 To enable advanced features, modifications may be needed in the VS Code language extensions.

-The Jupyter Extension includes the Jupyter Keymaps extension by default.
-The Jupyter Keymaps extension provides Jupyter-consistent keymaps and can be disabled or uninstalled.
+The Jupyter Extension includes the Jupyter Keymaps and the Jupyter Notebook Renderers extensions by default.
+The Jupyter Keymaps extension provides Jupyter-consistent keymaps and the Jupyter Notebook Rendereres extension provides renderers for mime types such as plotly, vega and the like.
+Both of these extensions can be disabled or uninstalled.

 ## Notebook support